Mintbase/Grants-Program/applications/candle_auction_ink.md

 **How did you hear about the Grants Program?**

-I came across its repository while surfing Parity's and W3F resources on Github.
+I came across its repository while surfing Parity's and Mintbase resources on Github.